-The Award for Outstanding Achievement in Popular Annual Financial Reporting is valid for a period of one year only.
+An Award for Outstanding Achievement in Popular Annual Financial Reporting is valid for a period of one year only.
+Alamance County has received this award for its Popular Annual Financial Report for all years beginning with and since 2018, including the 2021 report.
 The current report continues to conform to the popular annual financial reporting requirements and will be submitted to the GFOA to determine its eligibility for another certificate.